 A semi-canon source from 2005 estimates the military strength of the westerlands to be fifty thousand men strong, though this count includes even green boys, and depletes most castles of any protection.
 During Aegon's Conquest, King Loren I Lannister marched a host of twenty-two thousand from the westerlands to battle.
 The westerlands contributed ten thousand men-at-arms and one thousand knights during the War of the Ninepenny Kings.

-According to a semi-canon source, in 261 AC House Reyne was able to field eight thousand men, while Houses Westerling, Banefort, Plumm, and Stackspear together were able to field at least sixty-five hundred men together.
+According to a semi-canon source, in 261 ᴀᴄ House Reyne was able to field eight thousand men, while Houses Westerling, Banefort, Plumm, and Stackspear together were able to field at least sixty-five hundred men together.

 The Lannister fleet at Lannisport consists of twenty or thirty cogs, carracks, galleys, and dromonds, while lesser lords have two or three ships for patrolling.
 A semi-canon sources from 2005 estimates the total naval power of the westerlands to be “probably closer to fifty or sixty large ships”.
-Casterly Rock's vessels were rebuilt after the burning of the Lannister fleet in 289 AC.
+Casterly Rock's vessels were rebuilt after the burning of the Lannister fleet in 289 ᴀᴄ.

 Before the Andals

 Little is known of the time before the coming of the First Men.
 Like the rest of Westeros, the children of the forest and giants lived in the westerlands and fought with the First Men when they came.
 After the Pact at the Isle of Faces, the children only kept the forests.
+The hills of the west were once inhabited by lions, but they are believed to all have been slain.

 First Men lords, some of whom were petty kings, included the Baneforts, Brooms, Crakehalls, Farmans, Footes, Greenfields, Hawthornes, Morelands, Plumms, Reynes, Westerlings, and Yews.
 The coastal First Men were often raided by the ironborn from the Iron Islands.